Publishing Tips

 “…poorly written, reads like a first draft of Mary Sue fanfiction where the author inserted himself into the main character to get back at all the bullies in his life…”

 What you’ve just read was an actual review for my book, “Dodger’s Doorway”.
 Seems harsh, right?
 How can someone be so brash and blunt when reviewing an independent author’s first piece of work?
 I mean, give us a break, right?
-We’re out here putting our sweat and blood into our writing; the least you could do is cut us some slack when reviewing our books.
+We’re out here putting our sweat and blood into our writing.
+You could cut us some slack when reviewing our books.

 Self-Publishing vs. “Traditional” Publishing